Interface Map¶

 - Best for understanding business data flows

-- Shows middleware platforms as intermediate nodes (displayed as diamond shapes)
+- Shows middleware platforms as intermediate nodes (rendered as diamonds)

-- Displays the actual data path (Source → Middleware → Target)
+- Expands each interface into its actual data path (Source -> Middleware -> Target)

 Filters¶

-All filters are located in the toolbar above the map.
+All filters are in the toolbar above the map.

 Environment¶